Charles Moore, Baron Moore of Etchingham: Personal life

-Moore married Caroline Baxter (whom he had met at university) during 1981 in Tunbridge Wells.
+Moore married Caroline Baxter (whom he had met at university) in 1981 in Tunbridge Wells.
 The couple have two children.

 Moore converted to Roman Catholicism following the Church of England's decision to allow the ordination of women as priests in 1992.
-His wife, a former English don at Peterhouse, Cambridge, chose not to make such a move and remains an Anglican.
+His wife, a former English don at Peterhouse, Cambridge, chose not to make such a move, and remains an Anglican.

-Moore is the founder-chairman of The Rectory Society which is dedicated to preserving past and present parsonages.
-Moore is also a patron of the Latin Mass Society of England & Wales.
+Moore is the founder-chairman of The Rectory Society, which is dedicated to preserving past and present parsonages.
+Moore is also a patron of the Latin Mass Society of England and Wales.

 Views

-Moore is a monarchist and says the monarchy "reaches parts politics cannot reach".
-He supported Brexit and has criticised the BBC's Brexit and climate change coverage.
+Moore is a monarchist, and says the monarchy "reaches parts politics cannot reach".
+He supported Brexit, and has criticised the BBC's Brexit and climate change coverage.
 In The Spectator in 2018 he wrote that "religious freedom is central to all freedoms".
 In September 2020, Moore referred to Black Lives Matter as a "Marxist movement whose doctrines about white people are explicitly racist".

-Critic of the BBC
+Criticism of the BBC

 Moore is a critic of the BBC, which he believes has a left-wing bias.
 Moore was fined £262 for not possessing a TV licence in May 2010, eighteen months after announcing that he would donate the amount payable as a television licence to Help the Aged because the BBC had failed to sack Jonathan Ross for his "Sachsgate" prank with Russell Brand.
 He saw the episode as part of an ongoing "pathology" at the BBC, rather than being an isolated incident.

 In December 2019, Moore was a guest editor on the BBC flagship news programme, Today, where he invited fellow Global Warming Policy Foundation affiliates Matt Ridley and Michael Kelly to be interviewed in back-to-back editions of the programme also featuring climate activist Greta Thunberg and climate scientist Kevin Anderson.
 Moore said the BBC was biased against climate change deniers.
 Today host, Nick Robinson, said that the corporation's coverage was governed by "Ofcom regulations and the law" and that it reported the "global consensus" on climate science, denying it preached a certain position.

 Sir David Clementi, the outgoing chairman of the BBC, warned the government that lining up Moore as his successor would "put off" candidates.
 Moore was reported to have been the Prime Minister's preferred choice for chairman before the position had been advertised.
 However, since then, Moore has said he decided against applying for personal reasons, although Moore's demand for a pay rise over the current salary and discomfort over his previous comments were also reported.